noejon/noejon.com/src/content/future-posts/the-software-developer-interview-conundrum-part-2.md

 Noj: That fast?

 Jon: This might be a bit fast paced for some candidates.
-But good people don't stay on the market for much longer than those 10 days.
+But good developers don't stay on the market for much longer than those 10 days.

-Noj: Even in times like now, where we are in an employee-driven market?
+Noj: 10 days even in times like now, where we are in an employee-driven market?

 Jon: Yes even now.
 If the person fits at every level what do you wait for?
 Chasing unicorns?
 Be mindful, as well, that the interviewing process takes time away from the team.
-They have to reviews CVs, interview and assess the interviewee.
+They have to reviews CVs, interview and assess interviewees.
 I would rather have them focus on the important things: ~~the countless hours of meetings~~ doing feature work.

 Noj: You could not have possibly recorded strikethrough text